 - Important things to look at before investing

 - Top Performing Mid Cap Funds as per RankMF

-A Mid Cap Mutual Fund is a scheme which predominantly invests in equity and equity related instruments of mid-sized companies or stocks in the medium market segment.
+A Mid Cap Mutual Fund is a scheme that predominantly invests in equity and equity-related instruments of mid-sized companies or stocks in the medium market segment.
 As per SEBI regulations on the categorization of mutual funds, a Mid Cap is a company which is 101st –250th company in terms of full market capitalization.
 The market capitalization of the 101st stock lies around Rs.
 28,000 cr. and that of the 250th stock lies above Rs.
 8500 cr. as per AMFI.

 A Mid Cap Fund has to make a minimum investment of 65% of total assets in equity & equity related instruments of mid-cap companies as per SEBI norms.
 Mid-cap stocks tend to be riskier than large-cap stocks but less risky than small-cap stocks.
 Mid-cap stocks, however, tend to offer more growth potential than large-cap stocks and are less volatile then small-cap stocks.

 Mid cap companies have long-term competitive advantages and potential for growth.
 It has rewarded investors with higher returns by compounding their returns over the years compared to other investments.
 The fund aims to achieve a high degree of capital appreciation through investments in smaller and faster-growing companies.